davidvartanian/docker-kubernetes-course/k8s/README.md

 ## Helm init and ingress install
 - helm init --service-account tiller --upgrade
 - helm install stable/nginx-ingress --name my-nginx --set rbac.create=true

+## What to expect when making changes to the code
+- checkout branch
+- make changes
+- commit changes
+- push to github branch
+- create PR
+- wait for tests to show up "green"
+- merge PR
+- see changes appear on prod